KvanTTT/BaseNcoding/README.md

 </details>

 One can see that known base64, base85, base91 encodings has been developed in good points (minimal block size with good compression ratio).
-See implementation in `GetOptimalBitsCount` method.

 Big numbers ([C# BitInteger](https://msdn.microsoft.com/en-us/library/system.numerics.biginteger(v=vs.110).aspx) and [JavaScript jsbn](https://github.com/andyperlitch/jsbn) used for some calculations.